Fulmine-Labs/OHIF-stress-fuzz-test/README.md

 6) Open _OHIF stress fuzz test.ipynb_ from the cloned directory inside Jupyter
 7) Edit any test parameters in the first cell, as needed.
 Currently, the following parameters can be set:
 * Random _seed_ Set to _None_ for a random seed or use a seed from a previous run for repeatability.
 The seed is recorded in the log file for the run.
 * _verbose_, True or False.
-True will enable logging in Jupyter Notebook, but all message will be logged to the log file for the run.
+True will enable logging in Jupyter Notebook, but all messages will be logged to the log file for the run.
 * _study_count_ and _action_count_.
 The number of studies to select and actions to perform on each study.
 8) In Jupyter, 'Run All Cells'